hankypoo7/The-blooket-hacks/README.md

 WARNING WHILE USING THE HACKS IT IS POSSIBLE YOU MAY BE POSSIBLY GET BANNED.
 USE AT YOUR OWN RISK.
 I am not responsible for if you get in any trouble while using theese hacks.

+I AM FINALLY BACK FROM VACATION.
+I can help more often now :)

 # Blooket-hacks-Hankypoo7-

 blooket hacks